 Another small study showed Frankincense resin as potentially being as effective as certain drugs at reducing symptoms of Crohn’s, like mesalazine.

-Frankincense is said to have "anti-inflammatory, expectorant, antiseptic, anxiolytic and antineurotic effects", according to one research study that discussed it's therapeutic properties.
+Frankincense is suggestive of having “anti-inflammatory, expectorant, antiseptic, anxiolytic and antineurotic effects”, according to one research study that discussed it’s therapeutic properties.

 A double-blind randomized clinical trial suggested that Frankincense is a safe and low-cost herbal medicine that can be helpful when used as an adjunct to conventional therapies for improvement in inflammation based disease of gingival (gingivitis).

 Finally, frankincense may also have cancer fighting factors.
-Nothing is one hundred percent, but some studies suggest that regular exposure to this oil can reduce the risk of certain cancers.
+Some studies suggest that regular exposure to this oil can reduce the risk of certain cancers.

-A study in the International Journal of Nutrition, Pharmacology, Neurological Diseases states that, Boswellic acid (a compound in Frankincense oil) has been found to have "anti-preoperative effects on various tumor cell lines", and Frankincense oil has been "found to distinguish cancerous cells from normal bladder cells and suppress cancer cell viability."
+A study in the International Journal of Nutrition, Pharmacology, Neurological Diseases states that, Boswellic acid (a compound in Frankincense oil) has been found to have “anti-preoperative effects on various tumor cell lines”.
+Furthermore, frankincense oil has been “found to distinguish cancerous cells from normal bladder cells, and suppress cancer cell viability.”

-Another study investigated the anti-cancer activity of methanolic extract from Boswelia serrata on specific colon cancer cells, and suggested that these extracts indeed inhibit rapid growth, and may just be able to help prevent cancer cells from spreading.
+Another study investigated the anti-cancer activity of methanolic extract from Boswelia serrata on specific colon cancer cells.
+These extracts are suggestive to inhibit rapid growth, and may be able to help prevent cancer cells from spreading.